isambitd/pizza_order_service/README.md

 # How to run the server

-Assuming you have docker installed in your system - Run `sh start.sh` and you can see it will build docker and then run 16 test cases.
+Assuming you have docker installed in your system.

+Run `sh start.sh` - to start the server

+Run `sh stop.sh` -  to stop the server and clean the environment

 Finally you can see the apis in `localhost:8080` in your browser

-To stop and clean
-Run `sh stop.sh`
+Additionally, You can see the logs while running start.sh file.

+At some step it will run 16 test cases.

 Thank you :)